jreng02/ChattyMcClient/README.md

 **Some features I found useful**

-- Multi-chat sessions that are written to a local JSON file you can edit and mess with.
+- Multi-chat model sessions that are written to a local JSON file you can edit and mess with.
 These are great for debugging what your model is *actually* doing.

 - Global or per-session settings.
     - I run a variety of models but I wouldn't want my 80Mb, 2048 token context one to get a huge system prompt or a bunch of tools description